Home and Yard

 - Mulch bare soil as soon as possible to minimize erosion.
 Disturb no more ground than necessary for a project, while preserving existing vegetation.

-- Aerate compacted soils to promote infiltration and help grow a thicker, healthier lawn.
+- Aerate compacted soils and apply compost to improve soils, promote infiltration and help grow a thicker, healthier lawn.

-- Get soil tested before applying fertilizers and pesticides to determine what your lawn needs.
+- Get soil tested before applying fertilizers and herbicides to determine what your lawn needs.

 - More information -UW Extension’s Yard Care Publications

 - Lawns and Water Quality Presentation (UW- Madison 2020) - Learn how landuse and lawn maintenance strategies can impact water quality along with methods you can implement to maintain a healthy lawn while also protecting the water.

 Native plants at the water’s edge helps filter pollutants and stabilize the shoreline.

 Composting household and yard waste saves you money by reducing the need for expensive commercial soil additives.
 Compost improves the fertility and health of your soil.
 Composting turns fruit and vegetable scraps, coffee grounds and tea leaves, eggshells, grass clippings, leaves and other yard “waste” into precious fertilizer for your gardens.
 Recycling these valuable organic resources also saves water by helping the soil hold moisture and minimizes storm water runoff.